spectrochempy/spectrochempy/docs/reference/glossary.rst

         where :math:`\mathbf{T} \equiv :math:`U \Sigma` is called the :term:scores: matrix and :math:`\mathbf{P}^t` the
         loadings matrix.
 The columns of :math:`\mathbf{T}` are called the score vectors and the lines of :math:`\mathbf{P}^t` are called loading vectors.
-Together, the n-th score and loading vectors are related to a *latent varaiable* called the n-th principal component.
+Together, the n-th score and loading vectors are related to a *latent variable* called the n-th principal component.

         Hence, :math:`\mathbf{T}`and :math:`\mathbf{P}` can then be viewed as collections of :math:`n` and :math:`m`
         vectors in k-dimensional spaces in which each observation/spectrum or feature/wavelength can be located.

     PLS
         ``Partial Least Squares`` regression (or Projection on Latent Structures) is a statistical method to